Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/concept_explanation.md

 ### 5.Consistent/Mirrored View

 OneFlow use two type of point of view:  **Mirrored View** and **Consistent View** is for describ distribution of data and model under distributed system.
-Different view is for different parallel strategies.
+Different view is for different parallelism strategies.

 Mirrored View is come from mirrors strategy of MPI distributed calculation.
-It is for describing model mirrored to multiple GPU when use data parallel.
+It is for describing model mirrored to multiple devices when use data parallelism.

-Consistent View is trade multi machines and multi GPUs as one object in distribution environment.
-When use this strategy, OneFlow will hiding the detail process for user and chosse parallel method in the optimal strategy(can be data/model/mix parallel).
+Consistent View is trade multi devices and multi devices as one object in distribution environment.
+When use this strategy, OneFlow will hiding the detail process for user and chosse parallelism method in the optimal strategy(can be data/model/hybrid parallelism).

 Basically:

-When set the mirrored view(flow.scope.mirrored_view), it means only can use **data parallel**.Such as set four solo GPU nodes in job function.
-Thus the model will be copy and paste to all machines but data will be cut in to four part and send to each machine.
+When set the mirrored view(flow.scope.mirrored_view), it means only can use **data parallelism**.Such as set four solo device nodes in job function.
+Thus the model will be copy and paste to all devices but data will be cut in to four part and send to each device.

 When set consistent view(flow.scope.consistent_view), It means no limit.
-OneFlow **can choose use data parallel, model parallel or mix parallel. **
+OneFlow **can choose use data parallelism, model parallelism or hybrid parallelism.**